 Have you considered working with a ghostwriter?
 Perhaps you have an incredible concept for a book but don’t have the time or patience to complete it.
 Maybe you’ve mid a book project for years or even decades.
 If so, maybe it’s time to reach out for a little help.
 For some, working with a ghostwriter may seem like a mysterious undertaking.
 Over the years, I’ve spoken to several prospective clients, who each seem to have the same basic misconceptions and confusion about a ghostwriter’s process.

-To clarify one basic point: If you hire me, you and I will form a powerful partnership and together we’ll create a book.
-However, you are the author of your book and will always retain all the rights for the work that we create together.
-You are a vital part of my ghostwriter’s process.
+Note: If you hire me, you and I will form a powerful partnership and together we’ll create a book.
+However, please understand that you are the author of your book.
+You will always retain all the rights for the work that we create together.
+You are a vital component of my ghostwriter’s process.